for-giobbe/BASE/README.md

 More information on each mode can be accessed by typing ```--analize```, ```--extract``` followed by ```-h```.

 BASE workflow leverages several other pieces of software, most notably [codeml](http://abacus.gene.ucl.ac.uk/software/pamlDOC.pdf).
-Here is a schematic of BASE workflow:
+Here is the workfloe schematic:

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.002.jpg)